Table of Content :

 Reduce the Cooldown of Luna's redeploy by 0.30000000000000004s after healing with Moonlight.

 As Luna gains a healing aura, Life Link build revolves more around personal survival and improving all your abilities.
-Spirit Arrows III allow you to constantly reposition Luna around, doubling her as a second healing ability.
-Since we will be moving Luna around a lot, we have Crescent III as a quality option if we happen to get caught off-guard by a flank.
+Spirit Arrows III allow you to constantly reposition Luna around (jt triggers per moonlight healing tick, so it actually triggers 6-7 times per second), doubling her as a second healing ability.
+More utility and healing pool is always a good choice of cards.

 This build suits defensive teams who can protect you and Luna.